Grand Haven drawbridge sticks, causes traffic backups

-The mechanical issue caused traffic to be backed up for several miles.
+The mechanical issue caused traffic to be backed up for miles.

 The bridge over the Grand River was raised and was not coming back together for the northbound lanes.
 The problem started at about 1:45 p.m.